Laura Fuentes

 How to Make Gingerbread Cake

-Add the dry ingredients to the wet ingredients and stir to combine.
-The batter will be thin, but that’s okay!
+3. Make the batter by adding the dry ingredients to the wet mixture and stir to combine.
+The batter will be thin, but that's okay!

-Once baked, allow the cake to cool down to room temperature before removing the cake from the pan; otherwise, it could break apart.
+5. Allow the cake to cool down to room temperature before removing it from the pan; otherwise, it could break apart.
 Dust with powdered sugar.

 Keeping It Moist